yogendradevaraju/oci-hpc-images-terraform/README.md

 ### 4. Commit and Push Your Changes

-Add, commit, and push your changes to the master branch.
+- Add, commit, and push your changes to the `master` branch of your repository.
+**Note:** Ensure you are pushing to the correct remote repository, i.e., your personal/private GitHub repository.

 ### 5. Trigger the OCI DevOps Pipeline